YDIB11/Swissdata/index.markdown

 ChatGPT felt like a before and after moment culturally, but markets do not price culture, they price cash flows under constraints.

+Late 2022 was the coldest part of a tech winter.
+Rates were rising.
+Growth multiples were compressing.
+Even a real breakthrough had to fight for oxygen.

 - Companies with positive 30-day returns: **10/25 (40%)**
 - Sector average 30-day return: **-2.51%**

-This looks like the market missed the breakthrough.
-The better explanation is that macro was dominant.
-Late 2022 was a brutal tech drawdown.
-Rates were rising aggressively.
-Growth valuations were compressing.
-In that environment, even a real signal can get drowned out.
+On paper, this looks like disbelief.
+In reality, it is the market saying, "interesting, but prove it, and also, survive the macro."

 <p class="sdx-note">PLACEHOLDER: Insert sector-wide cumulative returns comparison for the ChatGPT window (innovation_sector_event_analysis.ipynb, sector-wide visualization).</p>
+<p class="sdx-note">PLACEHOLDER: Insert a heatmap of 25-company abnormal returns around ChatGPT to show dispersion (who wins, who loses).</p>

 ---

 ### Meta LLaMA (February 24, 2023): When AI Became a Broad Repricing

-When Meta released LLaMA, it shifted the narrative from one product to a platform race.
-It also pushed open models into the mainstream, which made AI feel less like a single-company trick and more like an industry-wide transition.
+Three months later, the tone changes.
+LLaMA makes AI feel less like a single demo and more like an arms race, models everywhere, competition everywhere, and adoption no longer optional.

 - Companies with positive 30-day returns: **22/25 (88%)**
 - Sector average 30-day return: **+9.04%**

-This is what broad market recognition looks like.
-A rising tide, not a small pocket of winners.
+This is what broad recognition looks like.
+Not a single hero stock, but an ecosystem repricing together.

 <p class="sdx-note">PLACEHOLDER: Insert Winner Ratio comparison across all tech industry events (innovation_sector_event_analysis.ipynb, Step 6 visualization).</p>
+<p class="sdx-note">PLACEHOLDER: Insert a distribution plot of 30-day returns across the 25 companies for LLaMA vs ChatGPT.</p>

 ---

 ### GPT-4, Copilot, Bard: Capability vs Monetization

-Not every milestone has the same footprint.
-After the initial shock, the market starts asking harder questions, who captures value, who loses pricing power, and who becomes an infrastructure toll booth.
+After the shock comes the interrogation.
+Capability is exciting, but markets ask a colder question, who captures the value?

+This is where the reaction becomes more selective.
+Some companies look like toll booths, others look like features.
+Some look protected, others look exposed.

 From our 25-company sector view: